tarunnewton/Deep-Scalable-Recommender-Systems-AWS/DSSTNE/DSSTNE_Walkthrough.md

   - Training the neural network using the config.json file.
 This file can be used to tweak the number of layers, batch-size and the epochs of the neural networks.
-The model file generated will be a .nc file.
+We will now train a 3-layer Neural Network with one 128 node hidden layer with Sigmoid as an activation   function as specified in the config.json file.The model file generated will be a .nc file.
-    The model is currently generated using a batch size of 256 and epoch of
+    The model is currently generated using a batch size of 256 and epoch of 10
-10

 <!-- end list -->